 Although the 14% of law graduates who make starting salaries of \$160,000 per year and other graduates working at large firms are generally able to service their loans, the debt burden is not without consequences for this group of lawyers.
-Most significantly, some lawyers report

-45 For example, one lawyer was able to rent an office only after inheriting money from her grandmother.
-Another explained that he lived off of his wife's salary while attempting to start a solo firm, and a third borrowed money from his parents.
+Most significantly, some lawyers report taking high-paying jobs at such firms out of necessity, even though they might prefer to work in a smaller setting or at a public interest job.48 borrowed money from his parents.
 Several of those testifying lived with their parents while attempting to start a practice.